cquaid/libpancl/README.md

 ```

 If a failure occurs (`PANCL_ERROR_*` return value), the
-`pancl_context.error_pos` member will be updated to reflect the location in the
+`pancl_context.error_loc` member will be updated to reflect the approximaate
-input where the failure was encountered. `pancl_strerror()` may also be used
+location in the input where the failure was encountered. `pancl_strerror()` may
-to retrieve the string description of the returned error code.
+also be used to retrieve the string description of the returned error code.

+Additionally, `pancl_context.error_token` *might* be set to the UTF-8 string
+of the token the error occured on.
+This is not guaranteed to be set and will
+be NULL when the token is unknown or wasn't allocated.